allegheny-college-cmpsc-200-fall-2025/course-materials/README.md

 #### Hardware

 This course is centered around using hardware to provide a common platform for students.
-Early in the semester, you will be provided with two hardware platforms which we will use to complete activities and assignments:
+Over the course of the semester, you will be provided with three hardware platforms which we will use to complete activities and assignments:

+* an assortment of integrated circuits and other parts
 * the [PaperPC](https://github.com/Paperdyne/PaperPC)
 * the Raspberry Pi Pico W